TarmoKople/mysql-ec2-metadata/README.md

 apt source mysql-server
 ```
 ### Compiling the Plugin
 This step is not Linux distribution specific.
-The same method can be used for any distro if build environment is properly set up.
+The same method can be used for any Linux distribution if build environment is properly set up.
 Enter to MySQL source directory
 ```
 cd mysql-<version>